Falmouth Historical Society 21st Annual Heritage Award:

 Women of Achievement

 The Falmouth Historical Society established this award in 2000 to mark its 100th anniversary and to recognize individuals or organizations who have provided outstanding leadership and made significant contributions to the Falmouth community.
 In 2020, we selected “Five Women of Achievement” to receive this annual award: Penelope Duby, Margaret Gifford, Barbara Kanellopoulos, Sharon Nunes, and Pamela Rothstein.
-However, due to the pandemic, we had to postpone our plans for a celebratory gathering until this year.
-We hope you will join us.
-We also hope you will take a few moments to read the brief bios of each recipient below to inform or remind you of their contributions to our community.
+However, due to the pandemic, we had to postpone our plans for a celebratory gathering until 2021.
+We hope you will take a few moments to read the brief bios of each recipient below to inform or remind you of their contributions to our community.
 Prepare to be amazed.

 Penelope Duby has degrees in nutrition education, gerontology, and community health.
 She has worked as an inner city elementary open classroom teacher, alternative assessment coordinator, AIDS education coordinator for Philadelphia, and mathematics assessment specialist.
 Since her retirement she has been focused on universal women’s issues, including an equal rights amendment, universal childcare, and paid sick or parental leave.
 She has worked with volunteer communities of women to raise awareness, encourage agency, and to promote advocacy and activism to improve women’s lives, work, health, safety, and representation.
 She is the co-founder and co-chair of SWIFT: Supporting Women in Financial Transition, Cape Cod Women for Change, and Upper Cape Women’s Coalition.
 She is the former chair of the Cape and Islands Commission on the Status of Women and a member of the League of Women Voters of Falmouth and the Falmouth Democratic Town Committee.